 Paul wrote that Christ is “the firstborn from the dead” (Col. 1:18), and also “the firstborn among many brethren” (Rom.
 8:29).
 When connected, these verses show that Jesus is merely the firstborn from the dead, with many others to follow.
 But when, and into what, will they be born?

 Paul taught, “flesh and blood cannot inherit the kingdom of God” (I Cor.
 15:50).
-The next two verses explain that the resurrection will occur at the Seventh (last) Trumpet, when “the dead shall be raised incorruptible, and we shall be changed.”
+The next two verses explain that the resurrection will occur at the last Trumpet, when “the dead shall be raised incorruptible, and we shall be changed.”

 John 4:24 states, “God is a Spirit.”
 Under the Father, Christ leads His kingdom, which is composed of spirit beings.
-At His Return, Christ, as a member of the God Family, will have many younger “brothers and sisters,” who will have qualified to rule with Him.
+At His Return to Jerusalem, Christ, as a member of the God Family, will have many younger “brothers and sisters,” who will have qualified to rule with Him.

 Think of it this way: There is a plant kingdom, an animal kingdom, human kingdoms and an angelic kingdom.
 There is also the kingdom of God.